kagboton/pipes/README.md

 What we've done here :
 - praticed pipes inside templates
-- creted and used custom pipes
+- created and used custom pipes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.